 Bass River Recreation Area

-The DNR has begun the process of developing a new general management plan for Bass River Recreation Area in Ottawa County.
-The process typically takes one year to complete, and it's currently in the beginning stages.
+The DNR is in the process of developing a new general management plan for Bass River Recreation Area in Ottawa County.
+The updated plan will replace the park's phase 1 general management plan completed in 2012.
+The process typically takes one year to complete, and it's currently in the second stage of development.
 Public and stakeholder input will be a critical part of the process.

 A park's general management plan defines a long-range (10- to 20-year) planning and management strategy to protect and preserve the site’s natural and cultural resources and provide access to land- and water-based public recreation and educational opportunities.

-To help develop the draft plan, visitors, local community members, stakeholders and others interested in sharing their opinions, ideas and experiences are encouraged to participate in a online survey open through Friday, Sept.
-30.
+To help develop the draft plan, visitors, local community members, stakeholders and others interested in sharing their opinions, ideas and experiences were invited to participate in an online public survey this past fall.

 About the park